 VERITAS Vision System

-From safety to efficiency to design—VERITAS Vision System puts you comfortably in control of every case.
+From safety to efficiency to design—VERITAS Vision System puts you comfortably in control of every step.

 VERITAS Vision System

-From safety to efficiency to design—VERITAS Vision System puts you comfortably in control of every case.
+From safety to efficiency to design—VERITAS Vision System puts you comfortably in control of every step.

 Key Features